-Free Plans to Build a Beadboard Drying Rack
+Free Plans to Build a Great Accessory for the Laundry Room

-The plans are created for the Medium drying racks and can be easily adjusted for the Small or Large sizes (though this size is plenty large enough!).
+The beadboard drying rack plans are created for the Medium size (inspired by Ballard Designs) and can be easily adjusted for the Small or Large sized wall mounted drying rack (though this size is plenty large enough!).

 - 1-1/4″ pocket hole screws